Parrot-Developers/groundsdk-manifest/EULA.md

 PARROT may at its option terminate this EULA.

 **Language.** The controlling language of this EULA is English.
-Communications under or in connection with this EULA shall be in, the English language.
+Communications under or in connection with this EULA shall be in the English language.
 Any translation into any other language shall not be an official version thereof, and in the event of any conflict in interpretation between the English version and such translation, the English version shall control.